Zingo3245/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-ls-lists all the files in the current directory ls -a-lists hidden files ls -l-lists all files in long format ls -lh-lists files in long format with byte sizes ls -lah-lists all files(including hidden files) in long format with byte sizes ls -t-lists files in order of when they were last modified ls -Glp-lists files with group ID number in long format and puts "/" after directory name
+ls-lists all the files in the current directory\n ls -a-lists hidden files\n ls -l-lists all files in long format\n ls -lh-lists files in long format with byte sizes\n ls -lah-lists all files(including hidden files) in long format with byte sizes\n ls -t-lists files in order of when they were last modified\n ls -Glp-lists files with group ID number in long format and puts "/" after directory name\n

 ---